Vectorly/docs/docs/api.md

 ## Uploading

-To upload videos to Vectorly programmatically,  you will need to use a tus client.
-Tus is an open source protocol that Vectorly uses to upload large files.
-This tutorial will use the tus python client, available through pip3, python 3’s package manager.
+To upload videos to Vectorly programmatically, you can either use one of our [libraries](#libraries), or you can use a tus upload client.
+Tus is an open source protocol for uploading large files.
+Tus has [implementations](https://tus.io/implementations.html) for most major languages and frameworks.
+The following examples use the python tus client, but the same parameters can be used with any other tus client.

     pip3 install -U tus.py